Where is the best place to save photos? How to store photos

 • — Professional reportage DSLR Nikon D4s has a resolution of 16 megapixels.

-• The top-end full-frame mirrorless camera with the highest light sensitivity of any camera, the Sony A7s has a resolution of just 12 megapixels.
+• A top-end mirrorless camera with a full-frame matrix and the highest light sensitivity among all cameras, the Sony A7s has a resolution of only 12 megapixels.

-It's up to you to decide whether it's 16 megapixels or not.
-This limitation is fine with me.
-Moreover, on Google photos you can store free and video files with a resolution of 1080p, that is, in FullHD resolution.
+It's up to you to decide whether 16 megapixels is much or not.
+I'm quite happy with this limitation.
+Moreover, on Google photos you can store video files with a resolution of 1080p for free, that is, in FulHD resolution.

-In addition, in Google Photos, you can apply different filters to photos, make a collage of photos, make a video, apply various photo effects to photos directly online without Photoshop and even from a mobile phone.
+In addition, in Google Photos you can apply different filters to photos, make a collage of photos, make a video, apply to photos various photos effects directly online without Photoshop and even from a mobile phone.

-Google Photos is a great solution not only for photographers, but for all lovers of photography and being photographed.
+Google photo this perfect solution not only for photographers, but for all lovers of photography and being photographed.
 It has unlimited virtual space for storing photos and wide functionality for processing and applying various effects for photos.

 In order to start using Google Photos, you just need to have a registered Google account.
 Simply put, a mailbox on gmail.com.
-All users of devices based on the android operating system have a Google account and not everyone knows about the opportunities that open up before them.
+All users of devices based on the operating system android systems have a Google account and not everyone knows about the opportunities that open up to them.

-We have reviewed the four most popular cloud storages.
-If you are worried about the problem of where to store photos on the Internet for free, then Google Photos is the best service for this.
-The service provides unlimited space for storing photos up to 16 megapixels.
+We looked at four of the most popular cloud storage services.
+If you are concerned about the problem of where to store photos on the Internet for free, then the Google Photos service is best suited for this.
+The service provides unlimited storage space for photos up to 16 megapixels in size.

-If you are just looking for cloud storage with a large volume for free, then mail.ru cloud storage is the best for you.
-The developers provide 25 gigabytes of space for all kinds of files, or maybe one of you managed to register earlier and now has 100 gigabytes, or maybe even a whole terabyte of space in the mail.ru cloud storage
+If you are just looking for cloud storage with a large volume for free, then mail.ru cloud storage is best suited for you.
+The developers provide 25 gigabytes of space for all types of files, or maybe some of you managed to register earlier and now have 100 gigabytes, or maybe even a whole terabyte of space in the mail.ru cloud storage

-Today, all of these services have a web version - that is, you can use to upload files, download and share them directly in your browser.
-And they have a client for downloading to a computer and an application for other devices (tablets, mobile phones).
-Working with a client is also very convenient.
-You add or change some files on your computer and they are automatically uploaded to the cloud storage and become available from any of your devices on which the corresponding client or application is installed.
+Today, all of the listed services have a web version - that is, you can use, upload files, download and share them directly in the browser.
+And they have a client for downloading to your computer and an application for other devices (tablets, mobile phones).
+Working with the client is also very convenient.
+You add or change some files on your computer and they are automatically uploaded to cloud storage and become accessible from any of your devices on which the client or application is installed.

 Now you know where to store photos on the Internet for free and free cloud storage with a large volume.

-When I opened my seventh letter in the last year from my couples, the content of which, like all the previous ones, boils down to the phrase: “We lost our wedding photos, do you have a copy?”, I realized that the catastrophe was beginning to take on a universal scale and decided to write a quick guide to what to do after you have received the photos.
+Having opened the seventh for Last year letter from my couples, the content of which, like all previous ones, boils down to the phrase: “We have lost our wedding photographs, do you still have copies?”, I realized that the disaster was beginning to take on a universal scale and decided to write a short guide to how to what you need to do after you have received the photos.

-So, you have killed a lot of precious time looking for a photographer, spent a certain exorbitant sum on organizing an event, be it a wedding or another event, paid hard-earned money and now all that remains is to wait for the photos.
-A couple of months - and voila, you are again transported to that delightful day, you laugh again, brushing off a tear that has rolled from touching memories, and shove each other in the side with your elbow, saying: “Look what / what you are here hoo- go."
-Naturally, you will definitely share these “material memories” with your loved ones and for another week you will leaf through these photos several times a day, noting more and more new details.
+So, you spent a lot of precious time searching for a photographer, spent a certain exorbitant amount on organizing an event, be it a wedding or another event, paid your hard-earned money and now all that remains is to wait for the photos.
+A couple of months - and voila, you are transported again to that delightful day, you laugh again, brushing away the tears that rolled down from the touching memories, and nudge each other in the side with your elbow, saying: “Look at what you are like here, wow.” go."
+Naturally, you will definitely share these “material memories” with your loved ones and for another week you will leaf through these photographs several times a day, noticing more and more new details.

-There can be a lot of reasons, ranging from the usual human carelessness, when a folder with photos is deleted by an absurd accident, to no less banal disk failure.
-Yes, this may be a revelation for you and you are extremely lucky if you have not had time to experience it in your own skin, but hard drives are rather fragile creatures and tend to break down, just like thirteen-year-old girls.
+There can be a lot of reasons, ranging from ordinary human carelessness, when a folder with photos is deleted by an absurd accident, to an equally trivial disk failure.
+Yes, perhaps this will be a revelation for you and you are extremely lucky if you have not yet experienced this own skin, but hard drives are rather fragile creatures and tend to break, just like thirteen-year-old girls.

-And it turns out that apart from a couple of photos posted on social networks, you, in fact, have nothing left from the wedding.
-And here begins a frantic search for the name of the photographer who once photographed you, and sending out heartbreaking letters, abundantly watered with shed tears, with the hope that maybe he was more reverent about your memory in the form of photographs and took care of its more careful preservation.
+And it turns out that in addition to a couple of photographs exhibited in in social networks, you, in fact, have nothing left from the wedding.
+And here begins the feverish search for the name of the photographer who once photographed you, and the sending of heartbreaking letters, abundantly watered with shed tears, with the hope that, perhaps, he was more sensitive to your memory in the form of photographs and took care of its more careful preservation.

-Now that you are already quite intimidated by the looming prospect, I suggest you shake off the goosebumps that ran through your skin and start acting.
+Now that you are already sufficiently intimidated by the looming prospect, I suggest you shake off the goosebumps that have run through your skin and begin to act.

-1. We go to a computer hardware store and buy an external hard drive.
-Ideally, this should be an SSD drive, because they are both faster and more reliable.
-But, really, it's more expensive.
-You have already stepped on the throat of your toad at least once, strangling it with weighty arguments that they don’t save on memory.
+1. Go to a computer store and buy an external hard drive.
+Ideally this should be SSD drive, because they are both faster and more reliable.
+But, it's true, it's more expensive.
+You have already stepped on your toad’s throat at least once, strangling it with weighty arguments that you don’t skimp on memory.
 It's time to disturb this stirring toad again.

-2. We write ALL the received photos to this newly purchased disk.
-Twice, and even better three times, we double-check that full-size versions of photos (that is, the largest and heaviest ones) are now on the disk.
+2. We record ALL received photos onto this newly purchased disk.
+We check twice, or even better three times, that the full-size versions of the photographs (that is, the largest and heaviest) are now present on the disk.

-3. Along the way, you can, and even I would say, you need to burn onto this disc and the rest of your family digital photo archive.
-This is the first step in the procedure for Where is the best place to store photos?.
+3. Along the way, you can, and I would even say, need to, write the rest of your family digital photo archive onto this disk.
+This is the first stage of the procedure to where is the best place to store photos?.

 4. Ideally, you need to buy two disks, make identical backups and store one of the disks in the house of close people - friends, parents.

-5. If a not completely strangled toad has hinted that DVDs are much cheaper, send it to ...
+5. If a not completely strangled toad hints that DVDs are much cheaper, send it to...
 Meadow, there are mosquitoes.
-For optical discs are extremely unreliable, and after a couple of years, even if you make an attempt to save your photos, you will be left without them.
+Because optical discs are extremely unreliable and after a couple of years, even if you make an attempt to save your photos, you will still be left without them.

-6. It would be useful to print out the best photos, whatever you say, but printed pictures give rise to completely different sensations than intangible pictures on the screen of iPads, aimaks and other i- and oh-devices.
-Printing - the second stage proper photo storage.
+6. It would be useful to print out the best photographs, no matter what you say, but printed photographs give rise to completely different sensations than intangible pictures on the screen of iPads, iPads and other i- and oh-devices.
+Printing - second stage proper storage photos.

 7. The best printing option is, of course, high-quality, .
-For the design of it, you should contact your photographer, it is he who keeps the source of the photographs, it is he who knows what your day was like and will be able to convey these feelings in the book.
+To design it, you should contact your photographer, he is the one who stores the source files of the photographs, he is the one who knows what your day was like and will be able to convey these feelings in the book.

-8. Choose an online cloud for storing files.
-It can be either a free version with some limitations, or a paid one that provides more extensive features.
-The online cloud will protect you from disasters such as fire, flood, earthquake, theft and other horrors, about which everyone thinks that “this will definitely not happen to me”, but from which, nevertheless, no one is immune.
+8. Select an online cloud for storing files.
+This can be either a free option with some restrictions, or a paid one that provides more extensive capabilities.
+The online cloud will protect you from such cataclysms as fire, flood, earthquake, theft and other horrors about which everyone thinks that “this definitely won’t happen to me,” but from which, nevertheless, no one is safe.

-I will not describe the advantages and disadvantages of different cloud services in this article, but will give only some prices for approximate orientation.
+In this article I will not describe the advantages and disadvantages of different cloud services, but will give only some prices for approximate orientation.

 • Dropbox: 2GB, free; 100GB, $100/year; 500GB, $500/year.